14 Feb 2023

 Some networks have been around for a decade or more; others are brand new.
 Together, they make up a booming expert network industry.

 Many expert networks focus on a particular region, where they have a stronger footprint than others.
 Notable firms are pictured below.
-Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Arches and Liahnson each cover different parts of Southeast Asia.
-Infomineo has a unique positioning towards North Africa and the Middle East, as do Accurate Insights and Wivenn in Brazil.
+Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Nodes, Liahnson each cover different parts of Southeast Asia.
+Infomineo and Infoquest have a rare coverage of North Africa and the Middle East, as do Accurate Insights and Wivenn in Brazil.
 Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient, Arbolus and Focal Fact in the UK.

 Who are the customers of expert networks?

 Expert networks started out in the early 2000’s with serving the hedge fund community.
 The services were soon in demand also in the wider financial industry, reaching private equity firms, asset managers, banks and consultants.
-The recent years have seen a notable growth in the corporate segment that is driven by two factors:
+We estimated that about 4,500 firms use expert networks in early 2022.
+The market is driven by a few fundamental trends:

 What is next for expert networks?

 The expert network industry is continuously evolving.
 Since we discussed industry consolidation v. fragmentation in 2018, the fragmentation case has had the upper hand.
 Fears that the industry reaches maturity come and go as the industry swings from frantic growth to temporary (?) slowdowns.

-- Secondly, the ease of finding experts attracts new entrants to the market.
+Firstly, the ease of finding experts attracts new entrants to the market.
 This risks creating a fatigue both among experts (receiving too many identical requests) and among clients (receiving too many similar sales pitches), and margin-eroding competition as indicated in the GLG S-1.